 Types of Treatment and Rehab Offered at Carolina House

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, including obsessive-compulsive disorder.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, including obsessive-compulsive disorder.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for eating disorders and OCD with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for eating disorders and OCD with us can succeed in discovering a renewed life of wellness.